osrf/gazebo_tutorials/camera_distortion/tutorial.md

 ## Current Implementation

 Gazebo currently support simulation of camera based on the Brown's distortion model.
-It expects 5 distortion coefficients `k1, k2, k3, p1, p` that you can get from the camera calibration tools.
+It expects 5 distortion coefficients `k1`, `k2`, `k3`, `p1`, `p1` that you can get from the camera calibration tools.
 The `k` coefficients are the radial components of the disotrtion model, while the `p` coefficients are the tegnetial components.

 There are a few limitations with the current implementation that needs to be taken into account: